 Tina Crook, Ph.D., R.D., L.D., is an Associate Professor and Director of the Dietetic Internship in the Department of Dietetics and Nutrition.
 Her research and clinical interests include pediatric nutrition with an emphasis on the influences of diet and physical activity in the development of childhood obesity, body composition in childhood and its relationship to later obesity, and children with special health care needs.

-Josh Phelps, Ph.D. is an Assistant Professor in the Department of Dietetics and Nutrition.
-His research interests include factors influencing food choices, eating habits, food availability, food access, and physical activity; policy impact/policy effectiveness; obesity as a disease; history of reductionist approaches to nutrition health/well-being; population-based versus individual-based approaches to addressing nutrition health and nutrition health-related issues; modes/approaches of community-based nutrition education.
+Josh Phelps, Ph.D. is an Associate Professor in the Department of Dietetics and Nutrition.
+His research interests include factors influencing food choices, eating habits, food availability, food access, and physical activity; policy impact/policy effectiveness; history of reductionist approaches to nutrition health/well-being; population-based versus individual-based approaches to addressing nutrition health and nutrition health-related issues; modes/approaches of community-based nutrition education.

 Lesley Jones, MS, RD is an Instructor in the Department of Dietetics and Nutrition.
 Mrs. Jones’ clinical interests include educating future dietetics professionals as well as the promotion of nutrition education in our elementary classrooms.

-Donna Rhoads, M.S., R.D., L.D., is an Instructor in the Department of Dietetics and Nutrition and Assistant Director of the Dietetic Internship.
-Her research and clinical interests are in the areas of nutrition education, chronic disease prevention, physical activity promotion and food service management.
+Erick McCarthy PhD, RD, LD is an Instructor in the Department of Dietetics and Nutrition and Assistant Director of the Dietetic Internship.
+His research and clinical interests are in the areas of nutrition education, chronic disease prevention, physical activity promotion and food service management.

 Polly A. Carroll, M.A., R.D., L.D., is an Assistant Professor in the Department of Dietetics and Nutrition.
 Her research and clinical interests are in food allergies and community wellness screening programs, as well as in human resources and clinical management.